-Zach’s impressive size and stature allows him to command the penalty box like few other US keepers of his generation.
-His success in Major League Soccer at one time made Thornton a regular in National Team training camps.
-He is considered by many to be one of the top keepers in the League’s history, having been a part of MLS in all but one of its 12 years.
+Zach Thornton’s impressive size and stature allowed him to command the penalty box like few other US goalkeepers of his generation.
+His success in MLS made him a regular in USMNT training camps.
+He is considered by many to be one of the top keepers in MLS history.

 While with the Chicago Fire, Thornton won an MLS Cup and two U.S. Open Cups and was named Goalkeeper of the Year in 1998.
 After a stint with Benfica, he joined Colorado before eventually landing with Chivas USA.
 There he revived his career once again reminding people of his skill in goal.
 Thornton retired after the 2011 season and is currently coaching soccer in the Baltimore area.

 2004: Called into camp in Chicago for the July 11th Poland game.

 2001: Played in a 1-0 loss to South Korea in December of 2001.

 2001: Shutout Jamaica in a scoreless draw in the US team’s last qualifying match for the 2002 World Cup.
 Played in a 1-0 loss to South Korea in December.

 1999: Went 2-1-1 with the full USMNT in 1999, posting victories over Chile (February 21) and Guatemala (March 11), dropping a 2-1 decision to Mexico (March 13) and drawing 2-2 with Jamaica (September 8).